Learning About End of Life

 - Where would you like to be during your final days?

-- What do you want the last phase of your life to be like?
+- What do you want the remaining time of your life to be like?

-- Who would you want to care for you?
+- Who would you want to provide end-of-life care for you?

-- What types of treatment would you want or not want? (feeding tube, resuscitation)
+- What types of treatment options would you want or not want? (feeding tube, resuscitation)

 - Would there be anything left unsaid if you were to die suddenly?

-- Are there financial affairs you need to get in order?
+- Are there financial affairs or legal documents you need to get in order?

 - Are there any family complexities that need to be worked out?